Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/alignment-and-description.md

 Lawful evil is the most dangerous alignment because it represents methodical, intentional, and frequently successful evil.

+### Neutral Evil, "Malefactor"
-**Neutral Evil, "Malefactor":** A neutral evil villain does whatever she can get away with.
+A neutral evil villain does whatever she can get away with.
 She is out for herself, pure and simple.
 She sheds no tears for those she kills, whether for profit, sport, or convenience.
 She has no love of order and holds no illusion that following laws,